Rithwiker/ml-docker-app-demo/README.md

 <h3>Additional Information</h3>

 <h3>Troubleshooting</h3>
-Firewall Configuration*: Ensure that port 4000 (or the port you're using) is open in the firewall settings of your virtual machine.
+Firewall Configuration: Ensure that port 4000 (or the port you're using) is open in the firewall settings of your virtual machine.

 <h3>Retraining the Model</h3>
 To retrain the model, modify the train_model.py file and run it in your local environment or inside the Docker container: